$85 for a Ctein-made custom print? Yes!

 I collaborate with photographers on printing their work.
 The more you can tell me about how you'd like the photograph to look, the better.
 Even if you think you're asking for the impossible, ask.
 Often I surprise my clients with what can be done with their photographs.
 For that same reason, when I do custom printing for people (no matter their level of printing skills) I will make suggestions about ways I think the print could be improved.
 Sometimes they're trivial -- a slightly different crop, a modest dodge or a burn -- tweaks on what the photographer's providing me as a starting or reference point.
 Other times I may suggest substantial changes.
 Often the photographer agrees with me; on occasion they don't.
 It's their call; after all, it's their vision I'm trying to fulfill.

-There's a much longer (and I hope more interesting) discussion of this question embodied in these three columns I wrote last year:
+There's a much longer (and I hope more interesting) discussion of this question embodied in these three columns I wrote:

 "Do 'Real' Photographers Print?"